'Shazam!' debuts with $53.5M, handing DC Comics another win

 Overseas, "Shazam!" grossed $102 million in 79 markets, including $30.9 million in China.

-Dergarabedian noted the two most dominant genres in movies right now — superheroes and horror — swamped theaters, taking up four of the top five spots at the box office.
+Dergarabedian noted the two most dominant genres in movies right now — superheroes and horror — swamped theaters over the weekend, taking up four of the top five spots at the box office.
 The stiff competition in similar-styled holdovers could have slightly depressed results for both "Shazam!" and "Pet Sematary."
-But right now, there is little room on the calendar between major comic book films and horror releases.
+But right now, there's scant room on the calendar between major comic book films and horror releases.

 In fourth was Jordan Peele's horror thriller "Us," which added $13.8 million in its third week.
 Its cumulative global total stands at $216.6 million.